 The value of the information technology (IT) infrastructure within an organization is typically measured by factors such as operating costs, productivity gains, and compliance with industry standards.
 These provide a starting point for assessing the cost/benefit of different systems or assets that may need replacing or upgrading.
 However, these measures alone will not always highlight the areas where spending will deliver the greatest benefits.

 One way to see the value of an investment is by calculating the ROI against industry trends.
 If a new ERP system is in your future strategy, check out the value of that investment before buying.
-At Tribute, we offer our prospective customers the opportunity to see the value of their investment through our proprietary ROI Calculator.
-The ROI Calculator incorporates data gathered from industry trade associations such as AHTD, FPDA, NAHAD, NFPA, and PTDA, and is the first step in building a quantifiable business case and determining where you can derive business benefits, showing not only the financial benefits over a period of time but also the potential savings provided in increased employee productivity and improved processes.
+If you are interested in measuring the value of a new ERP purchase, contact us and we will perform an ROI for you with the information you provide us.
+Out ROI calculation incorporates data gathered from industry trade associations such as AHTD, FPDA, NAHAD, NFPA, and PTDA, and is the first step in building a quantifiable business case and determining where you can derive business benefits, showing not only the financial benefits over a period of time but also the potential savings provided in increased employee productivity and improved processes.

 In addition to quantifiable factors, businesses should also consider areas such as innovation capability, customer satisfaction, and employee engagement when prioritizing IT investment decisions.
 A balanced approach to prioritization will help ensure that businesses get maximum value from their investment in digital transformation initiatives.